Virginia · Off-grid & homestead potential

 Covington City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH), Office of Environmental Health Services.
 Owner-builders may act as their own contractor to build their home.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Covington City costs about $119k, based on the latest county data.
+Land in Covington City runs about $3,293 per acre, based on the latest county data.

-Covington City gets about 41.4" of rain a year.
+Covington City gets about 41.4" of rain a year, with severe drought in roughly 0.6% of years.

 Going off-grid in Covington City means bringing your own water and power.
 The kit we’d start with: